 King of the Rising is the searing conclusion to an unflinching and powerful Caribbean-inspired fantasy series about colonialism, resilience, and defiance.

 A revolution has swept through the islands of Hans Lollik, and former slave Loren Jannik has been chosen to lead the survivors in a bid to free the islands forever.

 But the rebels are running out of food, weapons, and options.
 And as the Fjern inch closer to reclaiming Hans Lollik with every battle, Loren is faced with a choice that could shift the course of the revolution in their favor — or doom it to failure. -Orbit Books

 I thoroughly enjoyed Callender’s Queen of the Conquered.
 I was so excited to read the second book in this duology.
 King of the Rising did not disappoint.
 In fact, I liked it a little more than the first book!

 King of the Rising picks up where the first book left off.
-Sigourney Rose has been taken prisoner and the enslaved people forced to live and work on Hans Lollick Helle and the surrounding islands have orchestrated an uprising and taken over.
+Sigourney Rose has been taken prisoner.
+The enslaved people forced to live and work on Hans Lollick Helle and the surrounding islands have orchestrated an uprising and taken over.
 The kongelig are all dead, buried in the ground as a snub to their custom of being buried at sea.
 The rebellion is in full swing, but can it succeed?

 Lovers of fantasy, tough themes, action, and people interested in reading more fantasy books by authors of color.
 If you loved their book Felix Ever After, check out this book as well!